 Windshield wipers are vital pieces of safety equipment.
-But like many vehicle parts, we often forget they’re there until they stop working properly.
+But, like many vehicle parts, we often forget about them until they stop working properly.

-If you’ve ever experienced the ear-splitting, high-pitched squeaking noise wipers sometimes make when they drag across your windshield, you know how annoying it can be.
-Luckily, the solutions are usually simple.
-Learn the four most common causes of squeaky windshield wipers so you’ll know what to do next time yours start making a ruckus.
+Here are the four most common causes of squeaky windshield wipers so you’ll know what to do next time your wipers start making a ruckus.

 Dirty Glass

-Believe it or not, dirty glass is by far the most common cause of squeaky windshield wipers.
+Dirty glass is the most common cause of squeaky windshield wipers by far.
 Small particles of dirt, sand or road salt sprinkled across the glass can cause friction when the wipers pass over, leading to unwanted squeaking.

 Give your windshield a thorough wash and rinse, then try the wipers again.
-Chances are the noise will be at least greatly diminished.
+Chances are the noise will be greatly diminished.

 Dirty Blades

-Even if you don’t see any dirt on the blades, the rubber squeegees may still be coated with protective oil from the factory, especially if your wipers are new.
+If you have replaced the wiper blades or you don’t see any dirt on the blades, the rubber squeegees may still be coated with protective oil from the factory, especially if your wipers are new.
 Like dirt and debris, this oil can cause squeaking.
 Remove it by cleaning your wipers carefully with rubbing alcohol.
+Some manufacturers place protective sleeves over the wiper blade in the packaging; remember to remove that before expecting good results!
+Ask me how I know.

 Failing Wipers